jay-gajjar7/Python-Number-File-Processor/README.md

 10. Exit: Closes the application.

 Future Enhancements
-Improved Encryption: Explore more advanced encryption methods to enhance file security.
+-Improved Encryption: Explore more advanced encryption methods to enhance file security.
-User Customization: Allow users to set custom encryption keys and random number ranges.
+-User Customization: Allow users to set custom encryption keys and random number ranges.
-Extended File Format Support: Expand support to other file formats like CSV or JSON.
+-Extended File Format Support: Expand support to other file formats like CSV or JSON.
-Enhanced Error Handling: Improve error messages and handling for a more robust user experience.
+-Enhanced Error Handling: Improve error messages and handling for a more robust user experience.

 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your enhancements or bug fixes.